 We are accepting applications on a rolling basis.
 You can complete the application here.
 A typical start would be August of each year, but occasionally we have openings at other times.

 We’re recruiting women of faith and married couples to live out a calling of service through our Dorothy Day Fellowship Program.
 Fellows commit for 2 years to do work with the Lydia’s House community including birth accompaniment, benefits navigation, transportation, deep listening, meal planning, food preparation, religious education and child enrichment, thus living out the corporal works of mercy in a setting of encounter and solidarity with families experiencing homelessness.
 Fellows live a life of prayer and contemplation coupled with action and advocacy.
 You can complete the application here.

 - Community Ministry Fellow

-Each position will include mentoring in the work of Lydia’s House and in the fight against family poverty and homelessness, as well as sharing in the work of maintaining and staffing the shelter.
-While not required, fellows can also attend classes at nearby Xavier University to work towards a masters degree or professional certificate.
+Each position includes mentoring in the work of Lydia’s House and in the fight against family poverty and homelessness, as well as sharing in the work of maintaining and staffing the shelter.
+While not required, fellows can also attend remote classes at a college of their choice or nearby Xavier University to work towards a masters degree or professional certificate.

 The duration of each position is 24 months.
 Compensation includes:

 - Wellness funding for counseling, spiritual direction, and retreats

 - Connection to the larger Catholic Worker and Christian social justice movement through gatherings and shared experiences

 - Community meals

 - Professional development funding and opportunities for learning